-We add luminosity, we take away the color plus.
+For this we add luminosity; we take away the color plus.

 6. Detailing and Toning

-If detailed retouching is not required, then cropping, leveling the horizon, detailing, toning and vignetting can also be done in a RAW converter, but it is more convenient to do this already in Photoshop.
+If detailed retouching is not required, cropping, leveling the horizon, describing, toning, and vignetting can also be done in a RAW converter.
+Still, it is more convenient to do this already in Photoshop.

 7. Opening the File in Photoshop